asadqureshi12/cardiometabolic-deterioration/README.md

 | **Band** | **Derived composite** | **1** | **2** | **3** | **4** |
 | **Interpretation** | | **Stable** | **Emerging concern** | **Significant deterioration** | **Highest-priority** |

-### Threshold Interpretation

-Threshold tiers were derived from NICE and KDIGO guidance to represent clinically interpretable exceedance severity bands rather than mathematically optimised risk coefficients.
-The scoring architecture intentionally avoids probabilistic weighting or machine learning optimisation.
-Each marker contributes independently to escalation behaviour through transparent rule-based logic.

-LDL thresholds were separated by cardiovascular disease status in alignment with NICE NG238 secondary prevention guidance.
-LDL does not have published severity tiers above the NICE NG238 target threshold; the deviation tiers (0–25%, 25–50%, >50% exceedance) are a design choice anchored to the NICE NG238 threshold as the reference point.

-BMI operates differently from the remaining biomarkers.
-Rather than contributing proportionally to score escalation, BMI functions as a minimum band floor mechanism based on obesity class severity per NICE CG189.
-It cannot drive a patient below the floor it sets, but it cannot drive escalation above Band 3 unilaterally.

 ### Exceedance Intensity Formula

-For all continuous markers:
-I = MAX(0, (x - T) / T)
+For all continuous markers: I = MAX(0, (x - T) / T)
 Where `x` is the patient's observed mean value and `T` is the published guideline threshold.
-This produces a normalised exceedance intensity anchored to the threshold, not to the dataset distribution.
+This produces a normalised exceedance intensity anchored to the threshold.
 Two patients can cross the same threshold but receive different scores if their absolute exceedance differs.
-Intensity feeds directly into the WORST_SEVERITY field of the priority string and into band escalation logic via non-compensatory aggregation.
+Intensity feeds into the WORST_SEVERITY field of the priority string and into band escalation logic via non-compensatory aggregation.

+LDL does not have published severity tiers above the NICE NG238 target threshold.
+The deviation tiers (0–25%, 25–50%, >50% exceedance) are a design choice anchored to the NICE NG238 threshold as the reference point.
+BMI functions as a minimum band floor mechanism based on obesity class severity per NICE CG189 rather than contributing proportionally to score escalation.

 ---